jcjollant/gakneeboard/README.md

 Start debugger in terminal `npm run debug`
 Run the actual test `npm test XXX`

-## Houskeeping and Metrics
+## Simpsons Characters
+We have named some operational tasks and emails after simpsons characters.
-Housekeeper willie is a script that checks system heath .
+Groundskeeper 'Willie' is a script that checks system heath .
 It is invoked everyday via a cron entry in `vercel.json`.
-Waylon (Smithers) is reporting metrics and is also invoked everyday via cron To run script manually use
+'Waylon' Smithers is reporting metrics and is also invoked everyday via cron 'Ralph' Wiggum is sending an email every time we receive user feedback 'Ned' Flanders is sending an email every time we see a new user 'Apu' Nahasapeemapetilon is sending an email every time a user becomes a customer

+Willie and Waylon can be executed manually as follows
 ```
 cd housekeeping
 ts-node .\willie.ts
 ts-node .\waylon.ts
 ```

 ## Testing Stripe client
 (installation) ``